jsdir/datastored/docs/instance.md

 ### get

 `get('attribute_name', cb)`, `get(['attribute1_name', 'attribute2_name'], cb)`, or `get({attribute_name: null, attribute2_name: { options }}, cb)`
 Transforms output if in user mode.
-Calls back with result.
+The results are returned synchronously by default, but if any of the attributes have asynchronous getters, the results will be returned asynchronously.

 ### getId